1 – 7 July 2021

 Located on the Lower Deck, the Buller’s cabin features one bunk (one upper and one lower berth),

 ample storage with wardrobe and drawers, TV, PABX satellite telephone, private en suite and a porthole.

 * All prices are per person in NZ$

-Landing fees, pre cruise coach transfer and post cruise helicopter transfer, all on
+Landing fees, pre cruise helicopter transfer and post cruise coach transfer, all on board ship

-board ship accommodation with meals and all shore excursions and activities.
+accommodation with meals and all shore excursions and activities.
 GST, house drinks, expert on board naturalist guides.

-All items of a personal nature, laundry, domestic flights, extensions and travel insurance.
+All items of a personal nature, laundry, domestic flights, Queenstown packages, extensions and